akshatpandey007/Just-Friends/README.md

   queueLimit: 100,              // The maximum number of connection requests the pool will queue before returning an error from getConnection.
 (Default: 0) host : '127.0.0.1',           // The hostname of the database you are connecting to.
 (Default: localhost) port : 3306,                  // The port number to connect to.
-(Default: 3306) user : 'arjun',               // The MySQL user to authenticate as. password : '',                // The password of that MySQL user. database : 'mysqldb',         // Name of the database to use for this connection.
+(Default: 3306) user : 'Akshat',               // The MySQL user to authenticate as. password : '',                // The password of that MySQL user. database : 'mysqldb',         // Name of the database to use for this connection.
 });